-The Home Wind is an engaging story of two boys, one white and one Native American, who must find their way through the difficulties of life on the road to becoming “men.”
+The Home Wind by Terri Martin is an engaging story of two boys, one white and one Native American, who must find their way through the difficulties of life on the road to becoming “men.”
 It is set during the 1870s in the logging camps of the Fox River near Seney, Michigan, and just north of Menominee, Michigan, in a sawmill town.
 Jamie Kangas struggles with the guilt of feeling responsible for his father’s death.
 Gray Feather, angry at his White father for deserting his family, staggers into the logging camp nearly frozen and starved.
 Jamie takes Gray Feather to his mother, the camp cook, for help and the two become friends.

 Jamie’s life as the camp helper is not easy—long days filled with serving meals, washing dishes, taking care of the horses, and any other drudgery the camp boss assigns.
 Some loggers delight in tormenting him because he is too small and weak to fight back.
 Gray Feather’s life has not been any picnic either and he faces the additional obstacle of being a “half breed”, cast off by the White world.
 Once Gray Feather has recovered, he works with Jamie on all the “helper” chores.
 Jamie begins to learn Ojibwa culture from Gray Feather in stolen moments throughout their days.
 He admires his friend’s strength and wisdom.

 The author weaves the backstory of both boys through action and dialogue, with impeccably researched details.
 A natural skeptic, I checked some of them myself: a reference to the “tooth fairy” and to the presence of a woman—Jamie’s mother—in logging camps.
 The author was spot on with both references.
 The author also switches between the two boys’ points of view in a way that is easy for young readers to distinguish and follow.
 Her descriptions of the scenes and action make a reader feel as if they are right there in the middle of it all.